 - 1. Find the magenta triangle on the map and begin there; this is the start.
 The two concentric circles on top of it mark the finish. - 2.
 Choose a course from the Control Descriptions sheet.
 These control descriptions will tell you in which order to find the controls.
 You may also create your own course if you like, and find controls in a different order.
 Course lengths are measured as the crow flies, from control to control.
 Your route will be longer. - 3.
 Navigate to the first control and each successive control until you arrive back at the finish. - 4.
 When you arrive at a control, there will be a number AND a letter.
 The number is printed on your control description sheet, and will confirm that you've found the correct control.
-The letter is NOT printed on the control description, but you may write down this letter on any piece of paper to prove that you visited the control. - 5.
-Have fun!
+The letter is NOT printed on the control description, but you may write down this letter on any piece of paper to prove that you visited the control. - 5 Have fun!

-The Fort Steilacoom Park permanent orienteering courses were designed and installed as a Boy Scout Eagle Award Service Project by Michael Rogers, Boy Scout Troop 696, Summit, WA.
+The Beaver Lake Park orienteering map was drawn and the permanent orienteering courses were designed and installed as a Boy Scout Eagle Award Service Project by Jeffrey McNerney, Boy Scout Troop 571, Sammamish.